 To fully appreciate the Adachi Museum of Art and its award-winning garden, it helps to know something about the man who was inspired to create it.
 Zenko Adachi was born and raised in Yasugi City, Shimane Prefecture and went on to build a prosperous company in Osaka from the ground up.

 Later in life, after a successful business career, he returned to his native Shimane with the dream of opening a museum dedicated to the Japanese aesthetic and constructing a garden second to none in the nation.
 Mr Adachi painstakingly worked with landscapers to ensure that every aspect met with his approval.
-He had a personal love for the garden, beginning his day there with a light run around the grounds.
+He had a personal love for the garden, beginning his day there with a light run around the grounds, often dressed in traditional kimono.

-In 1970, the Adachi Museum of Art opened and for the following two decades Mr Adachi worked continuously to improve it, until near the end of his life he could feel that he had accomplished his dream.
+In 1970, the Adachi Museum of Art opened and for the following two decades Mr Adachi worked continuously to improve it, until near the end of his life he felt that he had accomplished his dream.

 Today the museum displays fine examples of Japanese modern and contemporary art, much of which is inspired by traditional Japanese painting styles and themes.
 Besides the paintings, there is quite a collection of ceramics and woodcarvings.